peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

 <b>Parameters:</b>

- * <i>divisor</i>: The number to divide by.
+ * <i>divisor</i>: An arbitrary-precision binary float to divide by.

 <b>Returns:</b>

 The quotient of the two numbers.
-Signals FlagDivideByZero and returns infinity if the divisor is 0 and the dividend is nonzero.
-Signals FlagInvalid and returns not-a-number (NaN) if the divisor and the dividend are 0.
+Returns infinity if the divisor is 0 and the dividend is nonzero.
+Returns not-a-number (NaN) if the divisor and the dividend are 0.
+Returns NaN if the result can't be exact because it would have a nonterminating binary expansion.

-<b>Exceptions:</b>

- * System.ArithmeticException:
-The result can't be exact because it would have a nonterminating binary expansion.

 ### Divide